The Theory

 From outside (a view we do not have), the universe is a zero-duration event.
 From inside (the only view we have), it is everything we can observe.

-6. The structure: a rooted tree
+6. The structure: a rooted tree of interactions

 The set of all interactions forms a rooted tree: